zzdtravel

 Sir Seewoosagur Ramgoolam Botanical Gardens

-Sir Seewoosagur Ramgoolam Botanical Gardens-November 2024
+Sir Seewoosagur Ramgoolam Botanical Gardens-December 2024

 After London's Kew Gardens, the SSR Gardens is one of the world's best botanical gardens.
 It's among the most popular tourist attractions in Mauritius and easily reached from almost anywhere on the island.
 Labelling of the plants is a work in progress, and you can hire one of the knowledgeable guides who wait just inside or use the maps for a self-guided tour.
 Golf-buggy tours (adult Rs 250, child Rs 100) are available on request for those with limited mobility.